Visitation Policy

 POLICY

 It is the policy of this community that the resident’s guests be welcomed to visit by an invitation of a resident or by making an appointment.
-Visits may take place any time a resident wishes, 24 hours a day, 7 days a week, for as long as they like.
+Visits may take place any time a resident wishes, 24 hours a day, 7 days a week.

 Our policy follows the “No Patient Left Alone Act” (ACT) and our visitation policy does not limit visitation hours, duration, and number of visitors.
 Residents may receive guests regardless of vaccination status and may have consensual contact with them.
-In-person visitation is encouraged anytime a resident requests it, and in particular:
+In person visitation is encouraged anytime a resident requests it, and in particularly in end-of-life situations, at times requiring health and medical assistance and recent change of behavior.

 PROCEDURE:

-4. The resident may have visitors of their choice at any time, if visitation is not medically contraindicated.
-A resident’s risk factors for infection (e.g., immunocompromised condition) or current health status (e.g., end-of-life care) should be considered when restricting visitors.
+3. The critically ill resident may have visitors of their choice at any time, if visitation is not medically contraindicated.
+A resident’s risk factors for infection (e.g., immunocompromised condition) or current health status (e.g., end of life care) should be considered when restricting visitors.
 If a “please check with the nurse before entering” or “do not disturb” sign is on the door, visitors are to check with the licensed nurse before entering the apartment.

-5. Visitors with signs and symptoms of a transmissible infection (e.g., a visitor is febrile and/or exhibiting signs and symptoms of an influenza-like illness) should defer visitation until they are no longer potentially infectious (e.g., 24 hours after resolution of fever without antipyretic medication), or consistent with recommendations of CDC guidelines, and/or local health department recommendations
+4. Visitors with signs and symptoms of a transmissible infection (e.g. a visitor is febrile and/or exhibiting signs and symptoms of an influenza-like illness) should defer visitation until they are no longer potentially infectious (e.g. 24 hours after resolution of fever without antipyretic medication), or consistent with recommendations of CDC guidelines, and/or local health department recommendations

-6. During an infectious disease outbreak, while not recommended, residents who are on transmission-based precautions (TBP) can still receive visitors.
-In these cases, before visiting residents who are on TBP, visitors should be made aware of the potential risk of visiting and the precautions necessary in order to visit the resident.
+5. During an infectious disease outbreak, while not recommended, residents who are on transmission-based precautions (TBP) can still receive visitors.
+In these cases, before visiting resident who are on TBP, visitors should be made aware of the potential risk of visiting and precautions necessary in order to visit the resident.
 Visitors should adhere to principles of infection prevention.

-1. Offering options for outdoor or virtual visitation, or indoor designated visitation areas.
+1. Offering options for outdoor or virtual visitation, or indoor designation visitation areas.

 2. Providing adequate signage with instructions for infection prevention, i.e., hand hygiene, cough etiquette, etc.